A Beginner’s Guide to Science Communication Opportunities in Canada

 Forge your own science communication path

 Despite the many opportunities available, you can also forge your own path in this field.
-This can involve being a freelance science writer (i.e. pitching to different outlets), combining your passions with science into a viable online business (such as crocheting your PhD), leading campaigns to push for gender equality (such as getting Inferior into schools across Canada), launching a podcast (e.g. Broad Science) or utilizing your social media platforms (like @science.sam) to share what excites you in science.
+This can involve being a freelance science writer (i.e. pitching to different outlets), combining your passions with science into a viable online business (such as crocheting your PhD), leading campaigns to push for gender equality (such as getting Inferior into schools across Canada), launching a podcast (e.g. Broad Science), trying innovative formats (such as Wikipedia Edit-A-Thons) or utilizing your social media platforms (like @science.sam) to share what excites you in science.

 The question of funding is an important one, so let’s tackle it head-on.
 Many individuals fund their science communication practices as a ‘side-hustle’ in addition to their primary role (which is often being a student).
 This unfortunately affects who can be a science communicator.